mrSHIHAB1/PostgreSQL/README.md

 ---

-## 🧠 What is the purpose of a database schema in PostgreSQL?
+## 🧠 Purpose of a database schema in PostgreSQL.

 A **schema** in PostgreSQL is a namespace that contains named database objects such as tables, views, indexes, data types, functions, and operators.